About the programme

 - Training and professional development of performing arts practitioners - including pedagogic approaches and conservatoire culture.

 Students across these disciplines and subject areas study together on our specialist research training programme which creates opportunities for fruitful exchange and mutual support.
-What also unites our doctoral research at the Guildhall School is a commitment to exploring the role of the performing arts practitioner in society, and the personal, social, ethical and political impact and implications of performing arts practices.
+What also unites our postgraduate researchers at the Guildhall School is a commitment to exploring the role of the performing arts practitioner in society, and the personal, social, ethical and political impact and implications of performing arts practices.

 Types of research award